 FCC also asks if it could impose a tougher limit on outdoor devices, and then how to define indoor/outdoor.

 [¶62-65 ALTERNATIVE, ETC. PROTECTION OF TDWR ONLY.
 FCC says that if it decides that U-NII devices must be more than 30 MHz from TDWR, then what should adjacent channel sensing requirements look like?
-Answer: You don’t need them because SDR security + improved 15.407 are enough.
+Answer: You don’t need them because improved security + improved 15.407 are enough.

 Text notes at ¶63 that it is possible for the U-NII device to transmit on the same frequency as the radar with the radar signal falls within the 20 percent of occupied bandwidth that does not require sensing.
 Asks if should require sensing over 100% of bandwidth.
-[NEED A POSITION].
+Because of improved security and 15.407, do not change sensing requirement.

 RULE CHANGES THAT THE FCC SHOULD ADOPT IMMEDIATELY